About Us

 Chair and Co-founder

-Eroni is an Indigenous Pacific Monitoring, Evaluation, and Learning (MEL) practitioner dedicated to advancingcommunity development through culturally grounded, context-specific, andtransformative MEL approaches.
+Eroni is an Indigenous Pacific Monitoring, Evaluation, and Learning (MEL) practitioner dedicated to advancing community development through culturally grounded, context-specific, and transformative MEL approaches.

 Maggie Hunter